 A completed graduate program application (online or paper).

-A baccalaureate degree conferred by a regionally accredited U.S. institution or the foreign equivalent as determined by an approved international evaluation service.
-It is recommended that students have a strong background in Economics and Finance.
-Additionally, students with prior work experience in the economics/finance field will also be considered for the program.
+A baccalaureate degree (preferred major in computer science, mathematics, engineering, physics, business, or criminal justice) conferred by a regionally accredited U.S. institution or the foreign equivalent as determined by an approved international evaluation service.
+It is recommended that students have a strong background in marketing, management, or business analytics.
+Additionally, students with prior work experience in the marketing field will also be considered for the program.

 Official undergraduate transcript evidencing an earned Bachelor’s degree.